 Where to stay in Moabit

-3 Ameron Hotel ABION Spreebogen Berlin – This hotel is centrally located on the river Spree on the grounds of a former dairy farm.
+- Ameron Hotel ABION Spreebogen Berlin – This hotel is centrally located on the river Spree on the grounds of a former dairy farm.
 The Ameron Hotel ABION Spreebogen Berlin is located in a quiet neighborhood and is within easy walking distance of the S-Bahn Bellevue station.
 This hotel also has two onsite restaurants, the Lanninger and the Alte Meierei.
-Each of the Ameron Hotel ABION Spreebogen Berlin’s rooms come with complimentary Wi-Fi and air conditioning, and some also boast beautiful views of the Spree.
+Some of the rooms boast beautiful views of the Spree.
 This hotel also has a sauna area and a fitness center that overlooks the river.

-4 MEININGER Hotel Berlin Hauptbahnhof – Because this hotel is located right at Berliner Hauptbahnhof, Berlin’s Central Station, it is very convenient for travelers who want to use the train or sightseeing buses to get around the city.
+- MEININGER Hotel Berlin Hauptbahnhof – Because this hotel is located right at Berliner Hauptbahnhof, Berlin’s Central Station, it is very convenient for travelers who want to use the train or sightseeing buses to get around the city.
 The MEININGER Hotel Berlin Hauptbahnhof is also within easy walking distance to the Reichstag and to Kanzleramt.
 Although this is a budget-priced hotel, it does offer some nice amenities, including a roof-top terrace bar during the summer months and a well-equipped guest kitchen where you can cook your own meals to save even more money during your travels.
-Rooms in this hotel range from singles and twin rooms to four-bed dormitories, and there is free WLAN available in the public areas.
-And if you’re traveling with a furry friend, it can stay with you for 10 Euros a night.

 Why Stay Somewhere Else?